quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### On Sending a Packet

-After any packet is sent.
+After a packet is sent, information about the packet is stored.
 The parameters to OnPacketSent are described in detail above in {{sent-packets-fields}}.

 Pseudocode for OnPacketSent follows: